Health and Safety Policy — Gardeners Upminster

 The policy describes responsibilities for management, supervisors and operatives, and it outlines the systems we use to control risk.
 Gardeners Upminster recognises that good health and safety practice is integral to quality service delivery and to the reputation of the business.
 All staff must be familiar with this policy, and line managers have a duty to ensure that it is implemented and reviewed regularly.

-Team reviewing risk assessment in a garden Our approach includes regular assessment of horticultural, manual handling and equipment risks, adequate provision and use of personal protective equipment (PPE), and documented safe systems of work.
+The image depicts a close-up view of a gardener's hand wearing gardening gloves, watering a lush, diverse flower garden with a metal watering can.
+The garden features a variety of vibrant flowering plants, including pink, purple, yellow, and white blossoms, set against green foliage.
+The plants are arranged in a mixed bed with some flowering shrubs and ground cover, with a background of more greenery and blurred natural elements, suggesting a well-maintained outdoor space typical of a residential garden in the Upminster area.
+The scene is brightly lit, indicating a sunny day, and emphasizes outdoor gardening activities that maintain healthy, colourful plants, reflecting the services offered by Gardeners Upminster in garden care and landscaping.
+Our approach includes regular assessment of horticultural, manual handling and equipment risks, adequate provision and use of personal protective equipment (PPE), and documented safe systems of work.
 The policy applies to the full range of activities offered by our Upminster gardeners and gardening services in Upminster, including pruning, turfing, planting, hedge cutting, tree work support and the operation of ride-on and pedestrian machinery.

 Risk assessment, control measures and safe systems